Thank you for reading our post, please rate this article at the end.

 Space

 With a three-hull design, it is not surprising that the tops of these boats have capacious decks.
-This is one of the major reasons these boats were quite popular in the 1960s as large ferries and warships.
+This is one of the significant reasons these boats were quite popular in the 1960s, along with large ferries and warships.

 Compared to other larger boats, tri-hulls have smaller cross-decks between the hulls.
 Hence, their design also needs less supporting structure to offer stability on top of the deck.
 This also means they can hold more weight and weigh much less than traditional mono-hulls.